 DATA PROTECTION REGULATION MATTERS – PRIVACY NOTICE

-Each of (i) Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (“EU GDPR”), (ii) the EU GDPR as it forms part of the laws of the United Kingdom by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 (“UK GDPR” and together with EU GDPR, “GDPR”) and (ii) the Cayman Islands Data Protection Law, 2017 (and any associated guidance and regulations, together, “DPL” and together with GDPR, the “Data Protection Laws”) is applicable, to the extent relevant, to the processing of personal data by each of Systematica Investments Services Limited, Systematica Investments UK LLP (“SIUK”), Systematica Investments Limited, Systematica Investments LP, Systematica Investments Holdings Limited, Systematica Investments Guernsey LP, Systematica Investments GP Limited, Systematica Investments US LLC, Systematica Investments Singapore Pte.
+Each of (i) Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (“EU GDPR”), (ii) the EU GDPR as it forms part of the laws of the United Kingdom by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 (“UK GDPR” and together with EU GDPR, “GDPR”) and (ii) the Cayman Islands Data Protection Act (As Revised) (and any associated guidance and regulations, together, “DPA” and together with GDPR, the “Data Protection Laws”) is applicable, to the extent relevant, to the processing of personal data by each of Systematica Investments Services Limited, Systematica Investments UK LLP (“SIUK”), Systematica Investments Limited, Systematica Investments LP, Systematica Investments Holdings Limited, Systematica Investments Guernsey LP, Systematica Investments GP Limited, Systematica Investments US LLC, Systematica Investments Singapore Pte.
 Ltd and Systematica Investments Shanghai Co., Ltd (the “Systematica Entities”) in the course of their businesses, and certain other persons.
 This notice sets out information relating to those activities.

 The Systematica Entities